You are here

-In this article, we will try to explain the concept of national income accounting, methods of measuring national income and the problems associated with the measurement of national income.
-Before reading this article, we recommend to read and understand about the important concept of gross domestic product and GDP growth rate.
+In this article, we will try to explain the concept of national income accounting, methods of measuring national income, and the problems associated with the measurement of national income.
+Before reading this article, we recommend reading and understanding the important concepts of gross domestic product and GDP growth rate.

 The flow of this article goes in the following manner.